OWASP/owasp-mastg/techniques/ios/MASTG-TECH-0110.md

 There are alternative methods for intercepting traffic, such as creating a [WIFI hotspot and utilizing the openvpn approach](https://blog.nviso.eu/2020/06/12/intercepting-flutter-traffic-on-ios/).
 However, these techniques require some configuration.
 By employing the re-flutter command-line tool, the application can be patched effortlessly without the need for any setup.

-## Intercepting Traffic using re-fultter
+## Intercepting Traffic using re-flutter

 1. Patch the app to enable traffic interception.